Rasyidannas/Backend_Summary/Networking.md

 2. Peer-to-Peer
    - Conclusion Peer-toPeer is devices (peers) in network have equal status and can act both as clients and servers.
 Each device can request and provided resources to other devices in the network.

-## Subnetting

-**Subnet** is logical subdivision of an IP Network and **Subnetting** is process of dividing a network into two or more networks.
-Some benefit of subnetting include: security, improving network performance.

-## Common Networking Commands

-1. `ifconfig` is a system administration utility in Unix-like operating systems for network interface configuration.
-It is used to view and change the configuration of network interfaces on a system.
-2. `ping [domain]` is command for a network utility used to test the reachability of a host on an Internet Protocol (IP) network and measure the round-trip time for messages sent from the originating host to a destination computer.
-3. `traceroute` is a network diagnostic tool used to track the path that packets take from one computer to another across an IP network.
-Here’s a detailed look at how traceroute works, its usage, and its interpretation:
-4. `arp -n` is used to manipulate the ARP (Address Resolution Protocol) cache of a system.
-ARP is used to map IP addresses to MAC addresses, which is essential for communication within a local network
-5. `nslookup [domain]` is a network administration tool used for querying the Domain Name System (DNS) to obtain domain name or IP address mapping.
-It can be used to find the IP address associated with a domain name, or the domain name associated with an IP address.
-6. `netstat -nt` is used to display active TCP connections with numerical addresses and port numbers, rather than resolving them to hostnames and service names.
-7. `route -n` is used to view and manipulate the IP routing table in Unix-like operating systems.

-# Kind of Adresses

-## MAC Address

-1. MAC (Media Access Control) address is also known as a hardware/phydical address and it is a unique identifier assigned to a network interface controller (NIC) in a computer or networking device
-2. MAC addresses are used at the data link layer (layer 2) of the OSI model. such as Ethernet or Wi-fi network.

 ## IP Adresses